VISIT OUR ART STORE ▶

 Step-by-Step Guide to Painting Loose Floral Petals

-Preparing Your First Petal with a Light Wash
+Preparing First Petal with a Light Wash

 Prepare the first petal.